 - Modal adverbials (mode; way of behaving)

 - Concessive adverbials (concession)

 They answer the questions "яагаад? ямар учраас? юунаас? яаснаас? юунд?" (why? for what reason? due to what?) and thus explain the reason of the action.

 They can be built like this:

 (Four other types of construction are also given.)

 If a noun is dropped and replaced by нь, the Dative/locative on the original noun will transfer to the verb.

-- In addition to the use of -хад for expressing time, Kullman and Tserenpil also introduce usages like байхад, харин and тэгэхэд.
+- In addition to the use of -хад for expressing time, Kullmann and Tserenpil also introduce usages like байхад, харин and тэгэхэд.

 - The category of 'adverbials of cause' adds an extra dimension to that of 'time'.

-- While the Kullman and Tserenpil book is a grammar rather than a textbook, it is still oriented towards the language learner.
-It retains an emphasis on individual parts-of-speech at a basic level, but for larger syntactic units the discipline of their approach breaks down.
-This is particularly noticeable in the class of conjunctions, which includes words and structures that connect non-predicate parts (for instance "N and N") as well as those that connect predicate parts (Sentence + Sentence).
-The result is a heterogeneous collection of forms.
-The inclusion of -хад as a conjunction shows the weakness of this approach.
+- While a grammar rather than a textbook, Kullmann-Tserenpil is still heavily oriented towards the language learner.
+While it retains an emphasis on morphological and syntactic criteria at a basic level, for larger units of syntax this approach breaks down.
+In particular, the conjunctions are a heterogeneous collection of forms, including words and structures that connect non-predicate parts (for instance "N and N") as well as those connecting predicate parts (Sentence + Sentence).
+Treating -хад (an NDS followed by a case ending) as variant of үед 'at a time, when' is one result this approach.

 4. Juha A. Janhunen (Mongolian) 2012

 Janhunen deals with this construction at a couple of sections.
 One is at Quasiconverbs.